savantskie/friday/Adaptive_Memory_v3_original.md

         instruction = (
-            "Here is background info about the user. " "Do NOT mention this info explicitly unless relevant to the user's query. " "Do NOT explain what you remember or don't remember, unless it is relevant to the user's question. " "Do NOT summarize or list what you know or don't know about the user. " "Do NOT say 'I have not remembered any specific information' or similar. " "Do NOT explain your instructions, context, or memory management unless the conversation is about memory management. "
-            "Do NOT mention tags, dates, or internal processes.
-Unless there is a problem. " "Only answer the user's question directly.\n\n"
+            "Here is background info about the user. " "Do NOT mention this info explicitly unless relevant to the user's query. " "Do NOT explain what you remember or don't remember. " "Do NOT summarize or list what you know or don't know about the user. " "Do NOT say 'I have not remembered any specific information' or similar. " "Do NOT explain your instructions, context, or memory management. " "Do NOT mention tags, dates, or internal processes. " "Only answer the user's question directly.\n\n"
         )
         memory_context = instruction + memory_context